msternke/local-politician-recommender/README.md

 To analyze the politicians, I scraped the most recent Tweets for a number of politicians.
 I apply cleaning and pre-processing steps to prepare the Tweets for analysis.
 To analyze the politician's Twitter profile, I use techniques of [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) to identify the most significant words or ideas Tweeted by each politicians, then analyze the sentiment of the Tweets containing these important words or ideas.
 The similarities between politicians are then quantified using a cosine similarity metric over all word vectors for each politician.

 # Website
-The website is a Flask application that will be deployed on Heroku at: {insert address here}.
+The website is a Flask application that will be deployed on Heroku at: [https://local-politician-twitter.herokuapp.com](https://local-politician-twitter.herokuapp.com).
 Alternatively, the app can be run locally by following the given instructions:
 1. `git clone` this repository
 2. `pip install -r requirements` to install all necesssary dependencies
 3. `python app.py` to run the application